0d-1N/conquering-responsive-layouts/README.md

 13. debugging css :
 Sometimes when writing CSS you will encounter an issue where your CSS doesn't seem to be doing what you expect.
 Perhaps you believe that a certain selector should match an element, but nothing happens, or a box is a different size than you expected.
 This article will give you guidance on how to go about debugging a CSS problem, and show you how the DevTools included in all modern browsers can help you to find out what is going on.

+14. why we use mobile first :
+Essentially, the aim of mobile first is to switch the workflow from tackling desktop designs first and addressing the mobile design head on, working towards the desktop version as the project evolves.
+With Mobile First, developers have the flexibility to scale up rather than scale down.